As an Amazon Associate we earn from qualifying purchases.

 Non-traditionally, anywhere you would use pulled pork or carnitas you can use kalua pork.
 Additionally, since kalua pork is the most neutrally flavored of the 3 you can always add things to make it more like the other two, like BBQ sauce or spices.

-We are going to do pretty much everything in our casserole dish.
+I am going to do pretty much everything in my casserole dish.
 If you do not have a casserole dish you can use a baking pan.
 If you don’t own either, you can use a rimmed baking sheet and wrap the pork itself in tin foil (crimped at the top so juices don’t come out).
 Here are the tools you need:

 - Casserole dish